lowercasename/gathio/FEDERATION.md

 When the word "broadcast" is used in this document, it means to send an Activity to individual inbox of each of the followers of a given Actor.

-This document has three main sections:
+This document has four main sections:

 * __Federation philosophy__ lays out the general model of how this is intended to federate
+* __General Actor information__ contains the basics of what to expect from our `Actor` objects
 * __Inbox behavior__ lists every incoming ActivityPub activity that the server recognizes, and tells you what it does in response to that activity, including any other ActivityPub activities it sends back out.
 * __Activities triggered from the web app__ tells you what circumstances on the web application cause the server to emit ActivityPub activities.
 (For example, when an event is updated via the web application, it lets all the ActivityPub followers know that the event has been updated.)